mrthlinh/Spotify-Playlist-Recommender/README.md

 - Week 3 (8/28):
   - [ ] Build a test set
+  - [ ] Configure to connect Spyder to Server
+  - [ ] Build a giant table of user-item
+  - [ ] Implement user-based CF
+  - [ ] Implement item-based CF
   - [ ] Implement memory-based with PySpark
   - [ ] Implement model-based with Deep Learning
   - [ ] Compare model with various Metrics